fair-search/fairsearch-fair-java/java/README.md

 ## Sample usage
 ```
-int k = 10; // number of topK elements returned (value must be greater than 10)
+int k = 10; // number of topK elements returned (value should be between 10 and 400)
-double p = 0.2; // proportion of protected candidates in the topK elements (value must be between 0.02 and 0.98)
+double p = 0.2; // proportion of protected candidates in the topK elements (value shuld be between 0.02 and 0.98)
-double alpha = 0.1; // significance level (value must be between 0.01 and 0.15)
+double alpha = 0.1; // significance level (value should be between 0.01 and 0.15)

 //create the Fair object
 Fair fiar = new Fair(k, p, alpha);